 How to Find a Partner for Your Cybersecurity Maturity Model Certification Process

-reporting can be overwhelming.
+Reading through pages of requirements on everything from physical security to compliance reporting can be overwhelming.
 Deciding on a path to achieve CMMC compliance can feel impossible.
-It can also be costly; for example, actions such as vulnerability and pen testing should be performed with automated tools.
+It can also be costly; for example, actions such as vulnerability and pen testing should be performed with specialized automated tools.

 FAQs

-What are the CMMC compliance levels?
+What are the new CMMC certification levels?